 You like eating neat and clean?
 Forget it here.
 A hefty beast, this burger is super-sloppy in the best way possible.
 I cut it in half for an autopsy shot.
 It was beautiful.
 The meat, still moist and juicy, sandwiched the cheese slice, making it melt into every nook and crevice on the crust of the patties.

-The egg enveloping the patties was thin and delicate, almost crepe like in texture.
-Below, a bed of crisp cabbage, smothered in some chili sauce and mayo, valiantly tried to protect the bun from the onslaught of juices and sauce above.
-One bite and you’ll become slave to the Master Burger; the sauce never overpowered the meat, and through it all you could still taste the cheese, the mayo, mustard and egg, and feel the crunch of the vegetables and the piquant chili sauce.
+The egg enveloping the patties was thin and delicate, almost crepe-like in texture.
+Below, a bed of crisp cabbage, smothered in some chili sauce and mayo, valiantly tried to protect the bun from the onslaught of juices and sauces above.
+One bite and you’ll become slave to the Master Burger; the sauce never overpowered the meat, and through it all you could still taste the cheese, the mayo, mustard and egg, and feel the crunch of the vegetables and the piquant chilli sauce.

 The great thing about this burger is the element of surprise.
 Each bite is a new discovery.
 In some, everything comes together to create an explosion of flavours.
 But once you've bitten off the mustard and cheesy parts, the taste transforms into a normal Ramly burger.
 Still good but less impressive.
 This burger teases your taste buds, giving you a blast of amazingness then it pulls back, making you crave for it even more.
 It was messy, chaotic and definitely worthy of its name.
 You can't help but surrender to the Master Burger.